OpenEvalProject/evals/manuscripts/elife-49500/v2/manuscript.md

 Next, we examined the effect of SUV39H1 and GLP KD during de novo infection of TIME cells.
 TIME cells were electroporated with the corresponding siRNA and 72 hr later, infected with KSHV for 48 hr.
 Efficient KD of SUV39H1 and GLP were confirmed by WB (Figure 8I and K, respectively).
 We observed that KD of SUV39H1 and GLP MTases results in an increase in the lytic ORF50 transcripts, while latent ORF73 transcripts remained predominantly unaffected (Figure 8J and K, respectively).
 These observations supported the results observed in PEL cells and confirmed the importance of SUV39H1 and GLP MTases in the establishment of KSHV latency.

-## Recruitment of heterochromatin protein 1α (HP1α) on the KSHV genome is dependent on IFI16 mediated H3K9-trimethylation
+### Recruitment of heterochromatin protein 1α (HP1α) on the KSHV genome is dependent on IFI16 mediated H3K9-trimethylation

 In eukaryotes, chromatin marked by H3K9me2/me3 serves as a binding site for HP1α, a chromodomain containing heterochromatin protein.
 Upon binding to the chromatin, HP1α self-oligomerizes and recruits multiple repressive histone modifiers, which ultimately leads to heterochromatin compaction and spread (Eissenberg and Elgin, 2014).
 We therefore asked whether IFI16-mediated addition of H3K9me2/me3 marks on the KSHV genome results in the recruitment of HP1α on to the viral genome.
 We first tested if HP1α is recruited onto the KSHV genome during de novo infection.
 Immunostaining for HP1α (Figure 9A, green) in TIME cells infected with EdU-labeled KSHV showed that HP1α colocalizes (Figure 9A, yellow) with the EdU genome (Figure 9A, red) at 24 and 48 h p.i.
 (Figure 9A, white arrows).

 ![Figure 9.](https://cdn.elifesciences.org/articles/49500/elife-49500-fig9-v2.jpg)

 **Figure 9.:** (A) TIME cells were infected with EdU-KSHV and stained using the Click-iT EdU Alexa Fluor 594 Imaging Kit (red).
 Subsequently, IFA was performed against HP1α (green).
 Colocalization of green (IFA) with red (EdU-KSHV genome) resulting in yellow indicates recruitment of HP1α on the KSHV genome (enlarged image, white arrows).
 (B) HP1α was KD in BCBL-1 cells by shRNA for 96 hr and KD efficiency assessed by qRT PCR using primers specific for HP1α as well as HP1β and HP1γ.
 (C) WB to confirm efficient KD.
 (D) KSHV mRNA levels were assessed by qRT PCR after HP1α KD.
 IFI16 mRNA was also assessed to confirm that the effect is specific for the KSHV genome only. mRNA levels were normalized against β-tubulin mRNA and expressed as relative amounts compared to shC-treated cells.
 (E) TIME cells were either infected with EdU-KSHV or control KSHV for 24 hr followed by EdU-KSHV genome pulldown using Click chemistry.
 The inputs and eluates were blotted for the presence of HP1α.
 (F) IFI16 was KD in TIME cells using siIFI16.
 After 72 hr, cells were infected with EdU-KSHV for 24 hr followed by EdU-KSHV genome pulldown using Click chemistry.
-The inputs and eluates were blotted for the presence of HP1α. () HP1α ChIP was performed 48 hr of de novo infection of TIME cells previously KD of IFI16 for 72 hr.
+The inputs and eluates were blotted for the presence of HP1α.
+(G) HP1α ChIP was performed 48 hr of de novo infection of TIME cells previously KD of IFI16 for 72 hr.
 KSHV promoters pORF73- La, pK8- IE, pvIRF2- E, and pORF63- L were tested by q-PCR.
 ChIP efficiencies have been normalized to input chromatin and are represented as relative to shC control.
 Data shown are averages of the results of at least three experiments ± SD (*, p<0.05; **, p<0.01; ***, p<0.001.
-(GH) TREXBCBL1-RTA cells were induced with doxycycline and at 0, 1, 2, 3 and 4 days post-induction, ChIP was performed against HP1α.
+(H) TREXBCBL1-RTA cells were induced with doxycycline and at 0, 1, 2, 3 and 4 days post-induction, ChIP was performed against HP1α.
 Deposition of HP1α on the ORF63 promoter was tested by q-PCR.
 ChIP efficiencies normalized to input chromatin are shown as relative to uninduced (UI) control.
 (I) Real-time DNA PCR showing KSHV genome copy number 2 and 4 days post KD of HP1α in BCBL-1 cells.
 Primers specific to the ORF73 gene were used and the level of genomic DNA was normalized against the β-tubulin gene.
 (J) Schematic model showing the role of IFI16 in recruiting and maintaining H3K9 MTase SUV39H1 and GLP onto the KSHV genome leading to tri-methylation (me3) of H3K9.
 Establishment of H3K9me3 marks on the KSHV genome leads to the recruitment of heterochromatin protein HP1α which in turn leads to the DNA compaction and transcription silencing.

 To determine if HP1α-mediated heterochromatin formation is essential for KSHV gene regulations, we KD HP1α via lentivirus mediate shRNA in BCBL-1 cells.
 96 hr post-KD, efficiency of the KD was assessed by real-time qRT-PCR (Figure 9B) and WB (Figure 9C).
 Results showed that the shRNA pool specifically KD HP1α and not HP1β and HP1γ, the other two isoforms of HP1α (Figure 9B).
 When we measured the expression of all four temporal KSHV gene classes by real-time qRT-PCR (Figure 9D), we observed that HP1α KD results in the substantial increase in the expression of all lytic genes (IE, E, and L) with no significant change in the latent gene expression.
 Expression of IFI16 mRNA which was used as a host gene control did not change significantly.
 These results confirmed that HP1α is an important factor for the KSHV heterochromatic gene regulations.